 - Pakkhús– Krosseyjarvegur 3, Höfn.
 Tel.: +354 478 2280

-The list is not final, we update it once a week.
+The list is not final, we update it regularly.

 Spending time traveling you often spend much of your money of food especially when traveling to Iceland.
 Iceland can be quite an expensive place but there is a way to do it on a more cheaper matter.